zoolanders/documentation/src/essentials-for-yootheme-pro/forms/getting-started.md

 # Getting Started

-Setting up a form is as simple as setting any Layout in YOOtheme Pro, in this walkthrough will be guiding you with setting up your first form.

-Start by choosing a `section` or `column` element that will hold our Form Area.
-In the Advanced settings tab of the chosen element, locate the `Enable as Form Area` checkbox and toggle it.
-The element has now become a Form Area and is ready to hold form fields, but before doing so let's set an After Submit Action that will show a `Thank You` message.

-Access the Form Area configuration panel and add a `Message` action.
-The action panel will open showing the configuration, write in the message field `Thank You {user_name}!`.
-Notice the `{user_name}` part, it's a placeholder, a reference to the Submitted Data related to the Input Fields, which we are going to set in the next steps, but before that let's set few more actions.

-  - **Action type**: `Email`
-    - Recipient: `your@email.com`
-    - Subject: `New Submission!`
-    - Body: `From: {user_name} ({user_email})`
-  - **Action type**: `Email`
-    - Recipient: `{user_email}`
-    - Subject: `Thank You!`
-    - Body: `Thank You {user_name}!`
-  - **Action type**: `Save to CSV`
-    - Path: `csv-submissions.csv`

-Once the actions are set go back to the builder's Main layout configuration and add two Input Form elements in the Form Area.
-Access the newly created elements settings and set the `Control` field as `user_name` for the first and `user_email` for the second, set the Label fields accordingly, and leave the rest as default.

-Finally, set a Form Submit Button element and submit the form inputting a name and email.
-If the submission is successful a modal will be greeting you with a personalized message!
-Additionally, two emails have been sent and the submitted data saved to a CSV file.
-Good job!

-::: tip
-When a section or column is enabled as a Form Area an `paper-airplane` icon will be displayed in the Builder to mark the element as submission ready.
-The icon acts as a shortcut as well, if you click it, it will open directly the Form Area configuration panel.
+A Form is essentially a Builder Layout _Section_ or _Column_ enabled as a Form Area.
+This guide will walk you through the steps of setting up your first Form Area assuming you already are comfortable with the [YOOtheme Pro Builder](https://yootheme.com/support/yootheme-pro/joomla/page-builder) basics.

+## Structure

+1. Create a new Section in the Layout and drop in a _Textarea_ and _Form Button_ elements, access the textarea element configuration, and set the _Control Name_ as _Message_.
+2. Go back to the Section and access it Settings Panel, locate the _Enable as Form Area_ checkbox in the Advanced Tab, and toggle it.
+Notice that the Configuration button has been enabled.

+At this point, our Form Area is ready to accept submissions but is missing the logic that would process those.
+Let's fix that by adding After Submit Actions.

+## Actions

+1. Access the Form Area configuration by pressing the previously enabled button under the Section Advanced settings.
+Or simply press the Form Area icon.
+2. Locate the Actions field and add a new Action of the type _Message_.
+3. The action panel configuration will open, write in the message field the words `Your message was {Message}!`.

+Notice the `{Message}` part, it's what we call [Data Placeholders](./actions.html#data-placeholders), a reference to the Submitted Data by its control name.
+Use them across Actions to customize the workflow as required.

+## Submission

+Try and submit the form inputting some text in the textarea, if all went well you should see the submitted text in a Modal.
+That is our previously set action being triggered after a successful submission.
+Congrats!

+:::tip
+By default Forms will not process or log any data, it's all delegated to the Actions.
+Your next steps could consider adding an [Email Action](./actions.md#email-action) to send a notification and a [SaveToCSV Action](./actions.md#savetocsv-action) to save the submission data.
 :::